stanford-cs348k/camera_asst/README.md

 __Using Halide__

+Some students like to try using Halide to implement the assignment.
+(NOTE: This is optional and we recommend you attempt a C++ version first, then reimplement in Halide if you have time/interest.)
 To use Halide you will need to build and install it from the link here: <https://github.com/halide/Halide>.
 Halide requires LLVM 8.0 or greater and a c++17 compiler.
 Once Halide is compiled set the environment variable `USE_HALIDE=1` and set environment variable `HALIDE_PATH` to point to the Halide source code directory on your machine.
 We have provided some helper functions to load and store data from Halide buffers in the file `halide_utils.hpp`.